Photo by Petr Ganaj

 Leaf shadows with perfect edges are “painted”

-just a foot or two away,
+just a foot or two away from their source—

-directly across from their source,
+directly across from the originals.

-on tree trunks, leaves and branches.
+On tree trunks, leaves and branches they land—

-Like a sharp-edged imprint from a rubber stamp.
+like a sharp-edged imprint from a rubber stamp.

 The low spotlight in the sky asks, “Are you ready?”